cph-mh1088/3D-Airplane/README.md

 # 3D-Models
-A collection of 3D models made with IntelliJ
+A 3D airplane made with IntelliJ and OpenSCAD